 - Private VIF: connects you to a virtual private cloud (VPC) but not to the VPC+2 DNS server and not the VPC endpoint for AWS S3.

 - Public VIF connects you to public AWS services and located within the associated region.
-Anyone else using AWS public IPs and managed VPN public IPs (+VPN endpoints)
+Anyone else using AWS public IPs and managed VPN public IPs (+VPN endpoints).
+Not the public internet.

-- Global resource to create private VIFs which are associated with the DXGW.
+- Global resource to create private VIFs within different AWS Regions which are associated with the DXGW.
 The main purpose is to connect to other VPCs outside of the region via DGW.
 You can associate on premises gateways or AWS private gateways with DirectConnect Gateway.
 It advertises all the networks with BGP.
 This reduces the admin overhead.
-It’s not a transitive device.
+However, it’s not a transitive device.

 - VPN can serve as a backup for DirectConnect connection.

-- DX Gateway will not connect to a VPC within a different account.
+- DXGW will not connect to a VPC within a different account.
 You need to create a different DX Gateway for that purpose.
 It only creates connectivity between VPCs and On-premises gateways.